-Table 3 summarizes the list of sensitivity experiments conducted to account for uncertainties in the partitioning of the IWC.
-The experiments include using different combinations of $D{ice}$ and $T{gr}$ .
-In the SB2M scheme, $D{ice}$ controls the aggregation of cloud ice, thereby affecting the production of snow and depletion of cloud ice.
+Table 3 summarises the list of sensitivity experiments conducted to account for uncertainties in the partitioning of the IWC.
+The experiments include using different combinations of $D{\rm ice}$ and $T{\rm gr}$ .
+In the SB2M scheme, $D{\rm ice}$ controls the aggregation of cloud ice, thereby affecting the production of snow and depletion of cloud ice.
 Aggregation of cloud ice is the primary source of snow production above 6 km, which then further grows in size by aggregation of snow or between snow and cloud ice below.
-Similarly, $T{gr}$ controls the riming of cloud ice and snow with supercooled rain drops, and hence affects the production of graupel and depletion of snow above the melting layer.
+Similarly, $T{\rm gr}$ controls the riming of cloud ice and snow with supercooled rain drops and thus affects the production of graupel and depletion of snow above the melting layer.